-The Company generated net cash provided by operating activities of \$325,730,000, \$311,995,000 and \$245,246,000 for the years ended December 31, 2012, 2011 and 2010, respectively.
-The 2012 year experienced a net decrease in cash flows from changes in operating assets and liabilities of \$124,607,000 compared with a net decrease in the 2011 year of \$79,618,000, primarily due to a decrease in accounts payable during 2012 due to lower business activity levels at United and the timing of payments for inventory received at United which was acquired in April 2011, compared to an increase in accounts payable during 2011 due to increase business activity levels at United.
-In addition, inventory at United increased a larger amount during 2012 when compared to the increase in the 2011.
-Also, deferred revenues had a larger decrease in 2012 versus 2011 reflecting reduced deposits received from customers for the construction of new oilfield service equipment in the land-based diesel engine services market.
-These were partially offset by a smaller increase in accounts receivables in 2012 versus 2011 due to reduced business activity levels at United.
+The Company generated net cash provided by operating activities of \$601,032,000, \$325,730,000 and \$311,995,000 for the years ended December 31, 2013, 2012 and 2011, respectively.
+The 2013 year experienced a net increase in cash flows from changes in operating assets and liabilities of \$56,566,000 compared with a net decrease in the 2012 year of \$124,607,000.
+The net increase was primarily due to a decrease in inventory during 2013 due to the sale during 2013 of inventories that were purchased in 2012 for specific customers and the sale of pressure pumping units on hand.
+In addition, deferred revenue increased during 2013 due to increased advance billings for coastal transportation customers compared to a decrease in deferred revenue during 2012.
+Also, there was no pension plan contribution in 2013 compared to a \$25,000,000 pension plan contribution in 2012.

+The 2012 year experienced a net decrease in cash flows from changes in operating assets and liabilities of \$124,607,000 primarily due to a decrease in accounts payable during 2012 due to lower business activity levels at United and the timing of payments for inventory received at United which was acquired in April 2011.
+In addition, deferred revenues had a larger decrease in 2012 versus 2011 reflecting reduced deposits received from customers for the construction of new oilfield service equipment in the land-based diesel engine services market.
 The 2011 year experienced a net decrease in cash flows from changes in operating assets and liabilities of \$79,618,000 primarily due to larger increases in trade accounts receivable and inventory from stronger business activity levels in 2011 versus 2010 and a pension contribution of \$27,500,000 in December 2011.
-The 2010 year experienced a net decrease in cash flows from changes in operating assets and liabilities of \$12,518,000, primarily due to increased receivables from stronger business activity levels.

 Funds generated are available for acquisitions, capital expenditure projects, common stock repurchases, repayments of borrowings and for other corporate and operating requirements.
-In addition to net cash flow provided by operating activities, the Company also had available as of February 22, 2013, \$149,473,000 under its Revolving Credit Facility and \$8,940,000 available under its Credit Line.
+In addition to net cash flow provided by operating activities, the Company also had available as of February 21, 2014, \$287,654,000 under its Revolving Credit Facility and \$8,221,000 available under its Credit Line.